“Saturn is determined to

-“Indeed—I can’t help but feeling that those mullah Jihadi operatives back there are plotting to lop my head off.
-Don’t you feel the death blow in your bones, Herbert?
-That’s all I’m saying…”
+“Indeed—I can’t help but feeling that those mullah Jihadi operatives back there are plotting to deal us a death blow.
+Don’t you feel it in your bones, Herbert?”

 “Blow, bones?!
 Umm, I really don’t think you’re reading this room right at all, doc.
 Hell, it’s just about coffee.”
 I ruefully pointed him toward the open doorway with my newspaper, then exchanged smiling waves with Hashim, now behind the counter, who was intoning peace be upon you as he dipped a falafel ball into some sesame sauce, making me slow to the draw on my table-top debris, sensing more Tai Chi in the air than Chai Tea.
 It was as though the owner could have welcomed some sort of course correction, a contravening occurrence or auspicious happenstance to stem the fiscal pressure.
 With that, I could marginally relate.
 “Sounds like you’ve been away from San Francisco far too long…”

-“Boulder isn’t exactly backwater reactionary like Colorado Springs is, I’ll have you know.”
+“Boulder isn’t exactly backwater reactionary, it’s no Colorado Springs is, I’ll have you know.”
 He scooped up his Chai and my coffee cup, then shouldered his shrunk-grained leather brief case.
 “Besides, these schlemiels don’t strike me as being in the mood for Kumbaya.
 Alas, I’m afraid it would be this way even if we settled our differences tomorrow.”